phbradley/knotted_designs/README.md

 the very large space of structures and sequences.
 All the calculations described in this paper were run on a large computing cluster.

-Second, this design code is a bit old (some of the original trefoil simulations date back to 2015), and was written on a branch of the Rosetta package during a time of rapid change in the framework for modeling symmetric systems (like these tandem repeat proteins).
+Second, this design code is rather old (some of the original trefoil simulations date back to 2015), and was written on a branch of the Rosetta package during a time of rapid change in the framework for modeling symmetric systems (like these tandem repeat proteins).
 Unfortunately, the code became stranded on this branch and was never integrated into the main trunk of Rosetta.
-For that reason, it's not available as a mode of the publicly released modeling package.
+For that reason, it's not being released as a mode of the publicly released modeling package.
 This means that right now, it's only available as a binary executable (download link below).
 However, Rosetta is currently being transitioned to free open source software, which should make it possible to release the code on this branch in a form that